bnolan/bnolan.github.com/_posts/2010-09-06-plotting-choropleths-with-r.md

 <img src="/images/choropleth/sfo-persp.png" />
 <cite>User count in San Francisco rendered in a perspective view</cite>

+The mission / cbd is in the top right of this graph, so you can see where most people are during the day.

 ## Animating the graph over time

-This is rendering 5 hours of data on one graph, but I was interested to see how the activity looked on an hourly basis, so I wrote a little R script to re-render the graph for each hour of the day, which will be a topic for tomorrows blog post.
+This is rendering 5 hours of data on one graph, but I was interested to see how the activity looked on an hourly basis, so I wrote a little R script to re-render the graph for each hour of the day, which may be a topic for tomorrows blog post.

+nb: Note that I never actually created realistic looking choropleths in this post. ;D